 In order to qualify for the visa for intra-company transfer, there are certain requirements that the employer has to meet.
 These are:

-The requirements for the employee who applies for the visa for intra-company transfer are:
+The requirements for the employee who applies for the L-1 visa for intra-company transfer are:

 • To have been working for a qualifying organization outside the US for one full year in the last three years before his or her admission in the country; and

-• To have the intention of coming into the US in order to render service as an executive or manager for a branch of the same employer or one of its qualifying organizations.
+• To have the intention of coming to the US in order to render service as an executive or manager for a branch of the same employer or one of its qualifying organizations.

 If the foreign employer wants to send an employee to the US as an executive or manager to launch a new office, the employer also has to prove that:

 • Adequate physical locations for the new office were secured.
-Our immigration attorneys in Miami can help you with this issue;
+Our immigration attorneys in the US can help you with this issue;

 • The employee has been working as an executive or manager for one full year in the last three years before filing the visa application; and